 Jasmin Mara López is a journalist, documentary filmmaker, and audio producer based in New Orleans, Louisiana.
 Born in the U.S. with familial roots in México, her childhood was affected by issues experienced on both sides of the U.S.- México border.
 This instilled in her a strong passion for immigrant rights, youth empowerment, and social change.

 In 2007, Jasmin founded Project Luz, a non-profit initiative that empowers youth to share stories within their communities utilizing audio and photojournalism techniques.
-She has worked for USC Annenberg’s Civic Engagement and Journalism Initiative where she coordinated a program that trained immigrant youth in journalistic ethics and practice, and she was a recipient of a Society of Professional Journalists’ Excellence in Journalism Award for her documentary Deadly Divide: Migrant Death on the Border.
+She has worked for USC Annenberg’s Civic Engagement and Journalism Initiative where she coordinated a program that trained immigrant youth in journalistic ethics and practice, and she was a recipient of the 2015 Society of Professional Journalists’ Excellence in Journalism Award for her documentary Deadly Divide: Migrant Death on the Border.

-Clients and collaborations: Audible, Al Jazeera, Crooked Media, Hechinger Report, El Tecolote Newspaper, Immigrant Defense Project/Indefensible Podcast, KALW, KCRW’s Sonic Trace, KPCC, KPFA's Cronicas de la Raza, KQED’s The California Report, KUSP, Marketplace, Monocle Radio, Newsdesk.org, North Carolina Public Radio, NPR’s Latino USA, Scalawag Magazine, Southern Poverty Law Center, The Times-Picayune, Voice of Witness, and WWNO.
+Clients and collaborations: Audible, Al Jazeera, Crooked Media, Gimlet Media, Hechinger Report, El Tecolote Newspaper, Immigrant Defense Project/Indefensible Podcast, KALW, KCRW’s Sonic Trace, KPCC, KPFA's Cronicas de la Raza, KQED’s The California Report, KUSP, Marketplace, Marvel, Monocle Radio, Newsdesk.org, North Carolina Public Radio, NPR’s Latino USA, Scalawag Magazine, Southern Poverty Law Center, The Times-Picayune, Voice of Witness, and WWNO.